The 10 Most Boring Places In Idaho For 2026

-The most boring places in Idaho are Eagle and Rathdrum for 2025 based on Saturday Night Science.
+The most boring places in Idaho are Eagle and Star for 2026 based on Saturday Night Science.

 There’s no denying it: there are plenty of places in Idaho that are downright beautiful and full of excitement.